-I write about my daily struggle, which might be a little like your daily struggle: I struggle with the reality of who I am and who I want to be.
-For me, that struggle looks like the balance between being and doing, between spending time with my family and keeping the house clean, between being still and knowing that God is God (Psalm 46:10) and getting the grading done.
+I write about my daily struggle: the balance between being and doing, between spending time with my family and keeping the house clean, between being still and knowing that God is God (Psalm 46:10) and getting the grading done.
 The practice of yoga teaches me a lot about that balance, so I write about the convergence of yoga, faith, work, and life.

 I love to read, write, and play.
 I love water and summer and winter days by a fireplace with a good book.
 By trade, I’m a college writing instructor, and I’m also a writer, a yogi, and an amateur theologian.
-I’m married to Kylie, an enthusiastic board game store owner, and we have an amazing toddler who loves to laugh and wave bye-bye to ants.
+I’m married to Kylie, an enthusiastic board game store owner, and we have two amazing little girls who love to laugh and read and play games.

 I believe that God invites us to live fully in our whole bodies—that God talks to us through body, mind, and spirit.
 As a life-long reader, I’ve lived a lot of my life in my head, ignoring my body; when I hit depression, I literally thought I could think my way out of depression by going to graduate school for theology.
 When my mom dragged me to a yoga class, I realized that thinking was only part of the equation, and I began learning to listen to my body as well as my mind.
 Incorporating my body, mind, and spirit together has helped me work toward emotional health.
 I believe that God is present with us every day, in every tiny task, as close as our breath.